appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 ### Version Download

-Appcircle allows you to download the previously installed application output again.
-For this, you can click on the **Download** button on the modal opened by clicking on the three dots on the right side of the version list.
+Appcircle allows you to download the published application artifact for all listed versions.
+For this, you can click on the **Download** button on the **Actions** menu opened by clicking the three dots on the version list.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-download.png' />

 ### Version Delete

-Appcircle allows you to delete the previously installed application version.
-For this, you can click on the **Delete** button on the modal opened by clicking on the three dots on the right side of the version list.
+Appcircle allows you to delete the published application versions.
+For this, you can click on the **Delete** button on the **Actions** menu opened by clicking the three dots on the version list.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-delete.png' />

-Sonrasında ekrana gelen uyarı penceresindeki konfirmasyonu tamamlayarak silme işlemini gerçekleştirebilirsiniz.
+You should confirm the **Delete** action by entering the version name into the dialog box, which prevents unintentional version removals.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-delete-confirm.png' />

 :::caution
-Appcircle does not delete the app that has been submitted to the store.
-This deletion will only delete the version of the app in the Publish module.
+Appcircle does not delete the application that has been submitted to the stores.
+This deletion will only delete the version of the application in the Publish module.
 :::

 ## Publish Profile Rename